The basics of addressing a cover letter

 The job posting may list the title of who this hire would report to (i.e., the digital marketing strategist will report to the VP of marketing).
 Once you know their title, search it on LinkedIn or look for them on the company’s “team” page.

 Google the email address where you are to send your application materials.
 This might help you find a name.
-Alternatively, there might be a name in the email address itself, gsmith@ACME.corp, for example, which you can use to find a full name with LinkedIn.
+Alternatively, there might be a name in the email address itself, gsmith@ACME.corp, for example, which you can use to find a full name with LinkedIn or the company's website.
 Perhaps you find a recruiter at the company named Gretchen Smith—she might be the one.

 Read more: How to Nail a Phone Interview

-How to address your letter once you know the recipient’s name
+How to address your letter if you know the recipient’s name

 Address your cover letter using the recipient’s full name.

-Use a prefix like Ms. or Mr. only if you are certain about the person’s gender / their preferred pronouns.
-Ms. Parker Posey, for example.
+Use a prefix like Ms. or Mr. only if you are certain about the person's preferred pronouns; steer clear of Mrs., which assumes marital status.

-How to address your cover letter if you can’t find a specific name
+How to address your cover letter if you don't know the recipient’s name

-Sometimes you simply can’t find the recipient’s name, and that’s okay.
-Here’s how you should address your letter then:
+Sometimes you simply won't be able to find the recipient’s name, and that’s okay.
+Here’s how you can address your letter in that case:

 Never, ever address your cover letter with: